inferno986return/ebookbuild/README.md

 ## Licensing

-ebookbuild is currently licensed under GNU GPLv3.
+I have licenced ebookbuild under GNU GPLv3.
 See LICENSE.md for further information.

 ## And finally...